asvcode/not-so-random-forest/README.md

 ## Data

 Training object detectors requires bounding box annotations of objects of interest.
 Getting quality bounding box annotations of trees proved to be surprisingly hard.
 While Imagenet provides tree annotations ([here](http://image-net.org/download-bboxes)), I found the quality of these annotations to be far from desirable.
 For example, many of these annotations bounded only foliage and not entire trees.

 I ultimately decided to create my own tree annotations.
 I found [LabelImg](https://github.com/tzutalin/labelImg) to be a very useful tool for this purpose.
 I ended up creating annotations for 300 street view images that may be found in the [data/detection](data/detection) folder.

 LabelImg outputs annotations as XML files in the PASCAL VOC format that need to be converted to CSV for training RetinaNet.
 To facilitate this conversion, I include `xml_to_csv.py` in the [utils](utils) folder.

-For the species classification task, I obtained training data from google images using the scripts available [here](https://www.pyimagesearch.com/2017/12/04/how-to-create-a-deep-learning-dataset-using-google-images/).
+For the species classification task, I obtained training data from google images using javascript snippets available [here](https://www.pyimagesearch.com/2017/12/04/how-to-create-a-deep-learning-dataset-using-google-images/).
 Many of the images included background that is irrelevant to the classifciation task.
-I used [photo_splitter.py](https://github.com/dnouri/photo_splitter) to rapidly iterate through the downloaded images and crop out irrelevant background.
+I used [photo_splitter.py](https://github.com/dnouri/photo_splitter) to rapidly iterate through the downloaded images and crop out irrelevant backgrounds and isolate trees of interest.
 A modified version of photo_splitter.py is included in the [utils](utils) folder.
+The images can be found in [data/classifcation](data/classification).

 ## Models